anonyset/moderns-coming-soon/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.5 =
+Enables updates even without tags/releases by reading the version from the main branch and downloading that zip.

 = 1.0.4 =
 Ensures auto-update works even without a published GitHub Release by falling back to tags.